zinia09/Basketball-Stats-Tool/README.md

-# Techdegree_Project_2
+# Basketball Stats Tool
-You have been given a list of teams and players.
-You've been tasked with cleaning up the player data and then organizing the players into equal teams for the upcoming basketball season.
+## Techdegree_Project_2

-You will apply your knowledge of built-in Python data types and combine these types to create structures to store and organize a team of Basketball players into distributed teams.
-This tool will not only balance the teams by the total number of players but also let you generate some statistics for a given team.
+This project involves cleaning up player data and organizing players into equal teams for the upcoming basketball season.
+The program is built using Python data types to create structures that can store and organize a team of basketball players into distributed teams.
+The tool is designed to balance the teams by the total number of players and generate statistics for a given team.